 Table of Contents

-Prefer watching than reading?
+Prefer watching to reading?
 No problem, we've got you covered 👇

-Thanks to the Webhook block we can send data collected in a bot to external apps or servers, or bring data from outside sources (e.g. API, CRM...etc) to the bot.
+First, we need to understand what webhooks are and how they work.
+Basically, a webhook is a way for one system to send real-time data to another system when a specific event occurs.
+Thanks to the Webhook block, we can send data collected in a bot to external apps or servers, or bring data from outside sources (e.g. API, CRM, etc.) to the bot.

 • POST